cms-opendata-analyses/TriggerInfoTool/TriggerMatchingAnalyzer/README.md

-# How to obtain general trigger information
+# How to match a trigger object to a reconstructed track

-The EDAnalyzer in this example contains several C++ snippets on how to access trigger information such as metadata, prescales, module information, etc.
-Many of these snippets are commented out in the code, which can be found in the `src` directory.
-Examples on how to access specific information can be found in other directories in ths repository.
+Sometimes, it is necessary to match the reconstructed object (particle) to the object (particle) that actually fired the trigger.
+The triggger-level information about these objects can be retrieved using the [TriggerEvent CMSSW object](https://github.com/cms-sw/cmssw/blob/CMSSW_5_3_X/DataFormats/HLTReco/interface/TriggerEvent.h).
+In this package we show an example on how to match reconstructed tracks to objects that fired a trigger (or possible set of triggers) that contain a specific module, hltSingleJet190Regional, for this demonstration (we specify this through configuration).

 ## Usage Instruction

 First you have to create a [VM](http://opendata.cern.ch/docs/cms-virtual-machine-2011 "CMS 2011 Virtual Machines: How to install") from the CMS Open Data website or set up a [Docker container](http://opendata.cern.ch/docs/cms-guide-docker).

 Then follow these steps: